School Policies 2026-2027

 Observation of these classes by parents and child and an interview with the teacher are requirements for registering.
 As the parent’s full attention is required during class and to avoid disruption, siblings are discouraged from attending these classes unless registered and accompanied by a second adult.

-Ensembles can be formed by 2 or more players, any instrument (may not be available due to COVID-19).
+Ensembles can be formed by 2 or more players on any instrument taught at HSSM.
 Students are grouped by age and playing level.
-Students interested in playing in an ensemble should inform their private or group teacher.
+Students interested in playing in an ensemble or orchestra should inform their private or group teacher.
 Extra fees will apply.

 Preparation for RCM Examinations Practical & Theory